-This example shows how to update both the color scheme, that is the primary, secondary, link colors, and the typography of the application.
+This example shows how to update both the color scheme the typography of the application.

-The example updates the application with the following color scheme:
+The primary, secondary, and link colors are updated with the following color scheme:

 - #051380 as the primary color, that is, used on page headers, primary buttons, and hover states. - #37056b as the application's secondary color, that is, used for avatar backgrounds. - #2b4380 for the link colors, #0535d2 for the link hover color, and #7834bc for visited links.